tompave/fun_with_flags_ui/README.md

 end
 ```

->Note: There is no need to `:protect_from_forgery` as this package already implements CSRF protection if you're host application uses the session plug.
+Note: There is no need to add `:protect_from_forgery` to the `:mounted_apps` pipeline because this package already implements CSRF protection.
+In order to enable it, your host application must use the `Plug.Session` plug, which is usually configured in the endpoint module in Phoenix.

 ### Mounted in another Plug application